Urine / UTI Dipslide Tests (Box of 10)

 Each agar is thick (approx 4mm) and raised above the dipslide to allow for easy surface testing.

 One side of the slide is a CLED agar (green side).
 This will show the total viable bacterial count.
-If you count the number of colonies on the CLED agar and compare it with chart, it will indicate whether an infection is present.
+If you count the number of colonies on the CLED agar and compare it with chart, it will indicate whether an infection is present based on the appropriate cfu/ml threshold.
+Colonies on this agar are fairly simple to differentiate.
+Growth characteristics can be viewed in the list of urinary pathogens in the list further up the page.

 The listing price is for one box of slides.
 Each box contains 10 slides.
 Minimum order is 5 boxes (50 slides).